rhelmot/monkeyhex/README.md

 In addition, Monkeyhex implements a `pprint`-like pretty-printing of long lists and dictionaries.

-Small caveat: Monkeyhex will disable all forms of result-saving in python shells, i.e. the `_` variable and IPython's `Out` dictionary.
+Small caveat: Monkeyhex makes it a little bit tricky to work with result-saving, i.e. the `_` variable and IPython's `Out` dictionary.
+There's some very strange stuff going on and I'm not sure how to describe its effects other than "please don't use saved results for anything other than basic calculation."

 ```python
 Python 2.7.6 (default, Mar 22 2014, 22:59:56)